 Part of serving God is serving others.
 At LCU, you have the unique opportunity to express your faith through active service in our local community or across the globe.
 The students, employees, and alums of LCU are committed to service as a part of the LCU Mission.
 Each year student groups work with local ministries, agencies, and individuals in and around the Lubbock community benefiting over 30 organizations and causes.
 Most recently, as a part of LCU’s 60th Anniversary in 2016-17, the LCU community came together as organizations, athletic teams, departments, and employees and alums to complete over 60 service projects in celebration of 60 years.

 One program in particular that has grown out of this service initiative is the LCU Student Food Pantry.
 At LCU and colleges and universities across the nation, the problem of food insecurity is a growing concern.
 The LCU Student Food Pantry is designed to meet the immediate needs of struggling LCU students by providing a variety of non-perishable food items and basic necessities.
 The pantry is designed to be a short-term immediate solution and is not replace the more equipped longer term resources of local agencies and ministries.
-More information and guidelines regarding the LCU Student Food Pantry is available in the Student Affairs office.
+More information and guidelines regarding the LCU Student Food Pantry is available in the Student Life office.

 You can join a student organization, volunteer individually or take part in of one of our campus-wide service projects.
-These are just a few ways in which you can get involved:

 One Saturday each spring LCU students, faculty and staff spread across the Lubbock community to volunteer and work in multiple service projects organized and led by students.
 This day-long event is sponsored by the Inter Club Council (ICC) and aims to unite all social clubs under the goal of showing Christ to the community.
 Collide projects change each year and might include serving the homeless, volunteering at area nursing homes, preparing food for Angel Food Ministries or working at the South Plains Food Bank Farm.